Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

-With more human activity in the Arctic—mining, oil exploration, tourism—the chances of human-wildlife contact are growing.
+With more human activity in the Arctic, including mining, oil exploration, and tourism, the chances of human-wildlife contact are growing.
 If an old virus adapts to a modern animal and mutates just enough, it could cross into people, just like other zoonotic viruses have.
 It wouldn’t be the first time humanity got blindsided by something microscopic.

 9. Melting permafrost could reactivate ancient plant pathogens.